 - Citrus: The fresh zest from both one lemon and orange adds dimension to the salmon!
 Make sure you are only using the zest from the fresh citrus!
 Avoid adding the juice or slices of citrus as they will actually cook the fish!

-- Salt: You can’t salt-cure salmon without salt!
-Coarse salt – either kosher or sea salt – are your best options.
+- Salt: You can’t salt-cure salmon fillets without salt!
+Coarse salt – either kosher salt or sea salt – are your best options.
 Never use regular table salt for salt-curing or your salmon will turn out way too salty!
 I prefer to use Himalayan pink sea salt and coarsely grind it myself for the best flavor, but you can use whatever coarse salt you love!

 - Sugar: Aside from salt, sugar is the other main component in the cure.
 Granulated white sugar balances the salt and provides a touch of sweetness.